Stockport Heritage & History

-Looking for the best historical attractions in Stockport or planning a heritage day out in Greater Manchester?
 Stockport is home to some of the North West’s most significant historic sites, from medieval houses and Tudor halls to Victorian parks, railway engineering landmarks and World War II tunnels.

-1. Hat Works
+1. Hat Works Museum

-Housed in a former Victorian mill, Hat Works tells the story of Stockport’s once world-leading hat-making industry.
+Housed in a former Victorian mill, Hat Works Museum tells the story of Stockport’s once world-leading hat-making industry.
 At its peak in the late 19th and early 20th century, the town was producing millions of hats a year and exporting them globally.

 Inside, you’ll find original machinery, restored workspaces and rotating exhibitions that explore industrial labour, fashion and design.
 It’s the clearest starting point for understanding Stockport’s economic backbone.